 is like listening while speaking.

-Observation is like listening with your eyes, but you have to be quiet for a moment (stop working) and just look, the longer the better.
+Observing is like listening with your eyes, but you have to be silent (stop working) for a moment, and look, the longer the better.

 The problems creep in when your artwork consumes most of your attention.

-The moment your gaze moves away from your subject and toward your art, you're painting from memory.
-If the memory is a second or two old, that's fine, but if it's a minute or more, then you're just making stuff up.
+The moment your gaze leaves your subject and lands on your art, you're painting from memory.
+If the memory is a second or two old, that's fine, but if it's a minute or more then all you're doing is making stuff up.

 Nothing, but it’s bland.